 The European University Institute actively engages with partners from around the world to further its teaching, research and training objectives.

 The European University Institute engages in relations with numerous institutions in its Contracting States and across the world.
-These relationships promote dialogue and knowledge transfer for educational and scientific purposes, foster joint research, and facilitate the exchange of students, researchers, faculty and staff.
-They also serve to further shared initiatives undertaken with communities both near and far.
+These relationships foster joint research, shared initiatives, and promote dialogue and knowledge transfer for educational and scientific purposes with communities both near and far.
+They also facilitate the exchange of students, researchers, faculty, and staff, and offer internship opportunities to master’s students.

 The EUI External Relations Office identifies key partners and seeks to define structured collaborations with public and private institutions, as well as support the EUI’s engagement with the European Union’s institutions.The EUI usually formalises its relations with partners through partnership agreements.
 Should your institution be interested in exploring a partnership with the EUI, please contact us to discuss potential cooperation.